 Our sophisticated approach to ETF selection that combines macroeconomic analysis, analysis of market internals, and fundamental stock analysis into a single decision-making process is a first for any investment service of which we are aware.
 By combining what may be the two most valuable investment ideas of modern times (ETFs and quantitative strategies) with an innovative, breakthrough approach that slashes drawdowns and turbocharges returns, ETFOptimize offers an investment product that checks every box on an investor's wish list.

-When investing with ETFs, you are effectively "buying the entire NFL" rather than trying to "pick the next Super Bowl winner" in a single stock as a way to achieve your wealth-building goals.
-However, when using ETFOptimize's proven, systematic investment strategies, an investor may effectively be attaining the probability of success of "buying the entire NFL," while also achieving the outstanding performance of "winning the Super Bowl" – simultaneously, and in one easy-to-use package!
+When investing with ETFs, you are effectively "owning the entire NFL" rather than trying to "pick the next Super Bowl winner" using individual stocks(or allowing a mutual fund manager to pick stocks for you) as a way to achieve your wealth-building goals.
+However, when using ETFOptimize's proven, systematic investment strategies, an investor may effectively be attaining the diversity and probability of success of "owning the entire NFL," while also achieving the outstanding performance of "owning the winning Super Bowl team" – simultaneously, and in one, low-cost, easy-to-use package!